matomo-org/developer-documentation/docs/3.x/persistence-and-the-mysql-backend.md

 Piwik will also persist each user's language of choice in the table `user_language` which stores the following information:

-- `login`: the username
+- `login`: the username.
-- `language`: a language code string representing the preferred user's language
+- `language`: a language code string representing the preferred user's language.
-- `use_12_hour_clock`: whether the user prefers a 12 hour clock VS 24 hours
+- `use_12_hour_clock`: whether the user prefers a 12 hour clock VS 24 hours.

 _This association and the persistence logic is implemented by the [LanguagesManager](https://github.com/matomo-org/matomo/tree/master/plugins/LanguagesManager) plugin._